gek169/Simple_ISA/README.md

 		strtol(macroname1) + strtol("integerliteral").

-		if you perform a pleq then all statements after it (even on the same line) will see the macro as being that value. asm_muleq- identical to asm_pleq but for multiplication.
+		if you perform a pleq then all statements after it (even on the same line) will see the macro as being that value.

+		Note that because pleq is a *pre-pre processor instruction* all macro evaluations of a the variable on the line will be the last value calculated. if you do sc %myvar%; asm_pleq#myvar#3#;
+		where myvar is zero on the line before it is added to, then you will not get the expected result, sc %0%; myvar+=3;
+		you will instead get...
+		myvar += 3; sc %3%;

+		You should be careful how you allow macro evaluations to occur. asm_muleq- identical to asm_pleq but for multiplication.
 	\- Escape character.
 Prevent macro expansion for following macro.
 Needed to pass macro names to asm_pleq and asm_muleq, otherwise they would be expanded.